How to File for a Domestic PPO

 You will check the box ‘Pending’ if the case is still open, or ‘Resolved’ if the Judge has already made his/her order(s) and the case is closed or if the case was dismissed.
 Check off if there are any child support or spousal support orders in effect and if there are any custody or parenting time orders in effect, even if these orders are not being followed.

 Date and sign at the bottom.
-If you cannot print the form and sign it and scan it back in, type your name using the following format for your signature: /s/ First name Last name (for example: /s/ Jan Jones)
+If you prefer to type your signature, do so using the following format: /s/ First name Last name (for example: /s/ Jan Jones).

 Put parties’ names at the top.
 (Petitioner v Respondent- names)